zeekay/flask-uwsgi-websocket/README.rst

     app.run(debug=True, gevent=100)

+Note that you cannot use multiple threads with gevent loop engine.

 For production you'll probably want to run uWSGI behind Haproxy or nginx, instead of using the built-int HTTP router.
 Explore the `uWSGI documentation
 <http://uwsgi-docs.readthedocs.org/en/latest/WebSockets.html>`_ for more